RcwYuen/TCR-Cancer-Prediction/README.md

-# Multi-Instance Transfer Learning on TCR LLMs for Cancer Prediction
+# TCR LLMs for Cancer Prediction

 This project aims to investigate difference between the expressivity of physico-chemical properties (i.e. Atchley factors) and language models in cancer classifications using TCR CDR3 sequences.
 With the use of a language model, we obtained high AUCs in classifying whether a patient has cancer.